 Aglianico Wine Review

 Aglianico is an essential wine, creating some of the most expressive, complicated, and massive wines one can experience.
-I have reviewed the Serpico’s little brother the [link id=”82816″ text=”Rubrato “]recently, and for anyone looking for great value and an introduction to this bewitching grape, they should look there.
-I have also reviewed wines from Feudi di San Gregorio on several occasions previously: [link id=”9811″ text=”here”], and [link id=”3117″ text=”here. “].
-In Campania, this winery consistently delivers high quality at a very good price point.
+I have reviewed the Serpico’s little brother the “Rubrato recently, and for anyone looking for great value and an introduction to this bewitching grape, they should look there.
+I have also reviewed wines from Feudi di San Gregorio on several occasions previously.
+In Campania, this winery consistently delivers high quality at an excellent price point.
 What can I say?
 I’m a sucker for that combination.

-Aromas of crushed violets, cherry and licorice give way to burnt cedar and mineral.
-Medium bodied with soft but impressive tannins, the wine has great density and structure.
-The palate offers dark fruit, wet stone, and cocoa that moves deeply into mineral until it veers toward fresh sage and dried fruit.
+Aromas of crushed violets, cherry, and licorice, give way to burnt cedar and mineral.
+Medium-bodied with soft but impressive tannins, the wine has great density and structure.
+The palate offers dark fruit, wet stone, and cocoa that moves deeply into minerals until it veers toward fresh sage and dried fruit.
 100% Aglianico sourced from the Taurasi district of Campania

 Wine Rating: 94 Points